 The Accessible Information Standard ensures that if you have a disability you can easily get information you understand and receive any communication support you need.

-The Standard aims to support you so you can be fully involved in decisions about your care.
+It aims to support you so you can be fully involved in decisions about your care.

-All organisations that provide NHS or social care services must follow the Standard and:
+All organisations that provide NHS or social care services must follow the standard and:

 - ask people if they have any information or communication needs